R.T.I. RESPONSE TO INTERVENTION - S.T.E.M.

 The RTI Facilitator provides support to teachers for instruction and management of data.
 The RTI Facilitator, in collaboration with the RTI team, review assessment data in order to make decisions regarding instructional placements and program adjustments.
 The RTI team consists of: the principal, teachers, school psychologist, Special Services Facilitator and ELL teachers.
 The purpose of the RTI Team is to review student intervention data and educational history.
 The team makes recommendations regarding educational programming and/or need for further assessment.
 Information obtained will be used to determine placement in Tier II or Tier III intervention classes.
 These classes are scheduled during designated intervention periods, as to not take away from regular class involvement.
 Student progress is monitored regularly using EasyCBM progress monitoring.
 The results of these assessments drive instructional changes and curriculum development, and they are combined with manipulatives to increase student

 Read Naturally is an interactive reading intervention program used for Tier Ed instruction.
 Individual needs are met through customized, motivational texts that are aligned with State standards.
 Students actively engage in repeated readings, fluency practice and comprehension questions that allow students to work at their learning pace.
 This program monitors student performance to keep them on track and moving forward.
 Research has shown that Read Naturally is proven to help students make remarkable gains.
-In 2018-2019, 66% of students scored on track or mastered for ELA.
-Conversely, 34% did not.
 Read Naturally has proven to increase reading fluency and comprehension and lead to higher student achievement.
-Thus, Cleveland Middle School will increase the number of students utilizing this reading intervention program in the 2019-2021 School Year.
+Thus, Cleveland Middle School will increase the number of students utilizing this reading intervention program in the 2021-2022 School Year.

 GOAL OF R.T.I.